Peter Breen (Australian politician): Career

 Breen began a legal career as a law clerk in the office of John Marsden.
 Breen was a solicitor before entering politics, achieving a Diploma of Law from Sydney University.
 He was originally a member of the Liberal Party, serving as President of the Campbelltown Young Liberals from 1971 to 1972.
 Breen left the Liberal Party following the 1975 dismissal of Gough Whitlam and subsequent federal election, upset over what he described as a "shady deal" between then-Liberal leader and Prime Minister Malcolm Fraser and Governor-General John Kerr.

 Breen worked for Queensland's Electoral and Administrative Review Commission during the early 1990s as a senior projects officer, and assisted with the drafting of a human rights charter.
 Breen founded the Australian Bill of Rights Group as a political party, serving as its secretary from 1995 to 1998.
 The group organised with a number of other progressive political parties, including the then-nascent Australian Greens, and ran a joint ticket for the 1997 Australian Constitutional Convention election under the label "Greens, Bill of Rights, Indigenous Peoples".
-Breen stood as the ticket's second candidate in New South Wales, and the first candidate — Catherine Moore of the Greens — was successfully elected to the convention.
+Breen stood as the ticket's second candidate in New South Wales, and the first candidate — Catherine Moore of the Greens — was elected to the convention.

 In 1998 Breen joined Reform the Legal System.
 In the 1999 New South Wales election he was elected to the Legislative Council.

 Breen joined the Labor Party on 5 May 2006.
 At the time, Breen cited a desire to oppose the Howard government's WorkChoices reforms as a key reason for joining Labor.
 Breen's Labor membership was sponsored by Ian Macdonald and Eddie Obeid, waiving the need for any union or factional membership.
 Given that Breen's prospects of re-election to the Legislative Council were slim, he hoped to gain Labor preselection in the federal seat of Page.
 However, Breen resigned from the Labor Party on 18 July.
 As part of Breen's campaign to overturn the conviction of Stephen 'Shorty' Jamieson in the murder of Janine Balding, he described a "love" that he held for Jamieson in an unpublished book.
 Morris Iemma, the leader of the Labor Party and Premier of New South Wales, demanded that Breen apologise for the comments.
 Breen refused, and shortly afterwards resigned from the Labor Party.